Anurag-Swarnim-Yadav/DatasetQuality/README.md

 ### RQ4B
-In this research question, we first determined if the samples have correct CWE tags.
-If the sample has an incorrect CWE tag, we determine the correct tag based on manual analysis of the sample.
-We also determine if the corresponding fix is complete based on the manual analysis.
+In this research question, we first assessed whether the samples had the correct CWE tags.
+If a sample was found to have an incorrect CWE tag, we identified the correct tag through manual analysis of the sample.
+Additionally, we evaluated whether the corresponding fix was complete based on manual analysis.<br>
-<a href ="https://github.com/Anurag-Swarnim-Yadav/Security-Vulnerability-Repair/blob/main/RQ4B/Top-10-CWEs-Manual-Analysis.csv"> Top 10 CWEs Analysis for Accuracy and Completeness</a>
+Manual analysis report: <a href ="https://github.com/Anurag-Swarnim-Yadav/Security-Vulnerability-Repair/blob/main/RQ4B/Top-10-CWEs-Manual-Analysis.csv"> Top 10 CWEs Analysis for Accuracy and Completeness</a>

 | Rank 	| CWE Type 	| Name                       	| RQ2B Samples 	| Accurate 	| Complete 	| Accurate & Complete 	|